HiConfiT/hiconfit-core/common-package/README.md

 A Maven package provides utility functions.

-For further details about the library, please refer to the [Documentation](https://hiconfit.manleviet.info).
+Please refer to the [Documentation] for further details about the library.

 ## Features